 Villa PassiFlora is in great shape, and its surroundings are absolutely beautiful.
 While on the property there is virtually no evidence of having gone through one of the most powerful hurricanes on record.
-The only thing we lack is internet service.

 Why visit Dominica and stay at Villa PassiFlora?
 It’s tonic for the senses.

 Our strongest recommendation right now is to come and chill at the villa at dramatically reduced prices.
 It’s really all about the sound of the sea, the extraordinary vistas, the continuous breeze, the hammocks, the pool, rum punch, a stroll to POZ’s for a relaxing meal…

 Dominica is an island of breathtaking natural beauty, as yet little impacted by tourism.
 One travel writer aptly characterized Dominica as “the last of the real Caribbean.”
 As a visitor, you can expect to be warmly received by Dominicans, who will take pride in sharing their glorious island with you.
 They know that what they have here is very special.

 Villa PassiFlora is for the traveler who would like to enjoy Dominica in a guesthouse of style and elegance still rare on the island.
 It is an ideal setting for 2 or 3 couples wishing to share a relaxing vacation together, for small groups interested in literary, yoga or culinary retreats or for families without young children.
 When compared with similar accomodations elsewhere in the Caribbean (there are no comparable accomodations on Dominica), the villa is eminently affordable for the couple or individual who appreciates space, beauty and privacy.
 For a group it is a bargain.
 It is for you if you relish the prospect of enjoying the sound of the waves, the feel of the cooling trade winds and the view from one of the most breathtaking spots in the Caribbean.
 It is a tonic for the senses.